nuodb/terraform-provider-nuodbaas/docs/resources/database.md

 Optional:

-- `backup` (String) The name of the backup to restore the database from.
-If a fully-qualified name is not supplied, then the organization, project, or name of the database being created is assumed.
+- `backup` (String) The fully-qualified name of the backup to restore the database from

 <a id="nestedatt--status"></a>